scalemailted/CastleMaven/readme.md

 *A tiny, scene-based gothic castle crawl built to showcase **HTML + CSS**, with just enough JavaScript for puzzles, endings, and ambient effects.*

 **Play:** [https://scalemailted.github.io/CastleMaven/](https://scalemailted.github.io/CastleMaven/)

 **Code:** [https://github.com/scalemailted/CastleMaven](https://github.com/scalemailted/CastleMaven)

 ---

 ## What is it?

 **Castle Maven** is a minimalist interactive-story game.
-Each “room” is a plain HTML page with an image map—hover or click hotspots to explore, solve a small puzzle in the library, avoid a few nasty ends, and (maybe!) unlock the treasure vault.
-No backend, no build step—just static files. &#x20;
+Each “room” is a plain HTML page with an image map, hover or click hotspots to explore, solve a small puzzle in the library, avoid a few nasty ends, and (maybe!) unlock the treasure vault.
+No backend, no build step, just static files. &#x20;

 ---